-Earlier this year Connecticut tried to get a bill over the line, but it didn’t quite go through.
+In 2018, Connecticut tried to get a bill over the line legalising online sports betting.
+However, this didn’t quite go through.

-It’s clear there’s an appetite for sports betting in Connecticut, however, it will have to wait until 2019 after discussions with casino owners fell through.
+It’s clear there’s an appetite for sports betting in Connecticut, however, it will have to wait until later in 2019 after discussions with casino owners fell through.

-Hold tight if you’re looking to take advantage of no risk matched betting USA in Connecticut.
+Verdict: Hold tight if you’re looking to take advantage of matched betting in Connecticut.

 Sports betting in the US – Overall state of play

-A lot of progress has been made since May 14 earlier this year, with a number of states quick to open the door on sports betting in the USA.
+A lot of progress has been made since May 14 in 2018, with a number of states quick to open the door on sports betting in the USA.

 It seems that some US states are waiting for others to test the water before they dive in themselves.
 However, I doubt it will be long before more states jump on the train.